Thomas-mcinally/advent-of-code/README.md

 TODO - implement optimal solutions:
 - Day9: https://www.reddit.com/r/adventofcode/comments/18eiv3z/2023_day_9_how_to_solve_it_by_only_iterating/
 - Day11: Improve BFS by using queue data structure.
 Currently when i queue.popleft(), it is an O(N) operation.
+- Day17: Make more optimal dijkstras by using a heap (instead of just arra that is sorted every iteration)

 Useful scripts: